Şehzade Mehmed Ziyaeddin

-Şehzade Mehmed Ziyaeddin Efendi (شهزادہ محمد ضیاالدین; 26 August 1873 – 30 January 1938) was an Ottoman prince, eldest son of Sultan Mehmed V and his senior consort Kamures Kadın.
+Şehzade Mehmed Ziyaeddin Efendi (شهزادہ محمد ضیاالدین; 26 August 1873 – 30 January 1938) was an Ottoman prince, firstborn of Sultan Mehmed V, born by his first consort Kamures Kadın.

 Early life

-Şehzade Mehmed Ziyaeddin was born on 26 August 1873 in his father's villa in Ortaköy.
-His father was Mehmed V, son of Abdulmejid I and Gülcemal Kadın, and his mother was Kamures Kadın.
-When his father became heir to the throne in 1876, following the accession of his elder brother, Sultan Abdul Hamid II, the family moved to the apartment of the crown prince located in the Dolmabahçe Palace.
+Şehzade Mehmed Ziyaeddin was born on 26 August 1873 in his father's villa in Ortaköy Palace.
+His father was Mehmed V, son of Abdülmecid I and Gülcemal Kadın, and his mother was Kamures Kadın.
+When his father became heir to the throne in 1876, following the accession of his elder brother, Sultan Abdülhamid II, the family moved to the apartment of the crown prince located in the Dolmabahçe Palace.

-His circumcision took place on 17 December 1883, together with Şehzade Mehmed Selim, eldest son of Sultan Abdul Hamid II, Şehzade Ibrahim Tevfik, grandson of Sultan Abdulmejid I, and Abdulmejid II, Şehzade Mehmed Şevket and Şehzade Mehmed Seyfeddin, sons of Sultan Abdulaziz.
+His circumcision took place on 17 December 1883, together with Şehzade Mehmed Selim, eldest son of Sultan Abdülhamid II, Şehzade Ibrahim Tevfik, grandson of Sultan Abdülmecid I, and Abdülmecid II, Şehzade Mehmed Şevket and Şehzade Mehmed Seyfeddin, sons of Sultan Abdülaziz.

 Education and career

 Between 1911 and 1912, Ziyaeddin attended the Imperial War College.
-In February 1916, during the First World War he served as the honorary cavalry brigadier in the imperial army.
-He also served as honorary aide-de-camp to his father, Sultan Reşad.
+In February 1916, during the First World War he served as honorary Cavalry Brigadier in the Imperial Ottoman Army.
+He also served as honorary aide-de-camp to his father, Sultan Mehmed V Reşad.

-After the death of Sultan Reşad in 1918, Ziyaeddin enrolled in Imperial Medical School.
+After the death of Sultan Mehmed V Reşad in 1918, Ziyaeddin enrolled in Imperial Medical School.
 Safiye Ünüvar, tells in her memois that he used to bring his notebooks to her, and she would copy them out cleanly.
 He also took algebra lessons from her.

 Public life

-On 2 September 1909, Ziyaeddin travelled to Bursa with his father, Sultan Reşad, and brothers, Şehzade Mahmud Necmeddin and Şehzade Ömer Hilmi.
+On 2 September 1909, Ziyaeddin travelled to Bursa with his father, Sultan Mehmed V Reşad, and brothers, Şehzade Mahmud Necmeddin and Şehzade Ömer Hilmi.
 On 13 June 1910, he and his brothers received Şehzade Yusuf Izzeddin at the Sirkeci railway station, when he came from his first visit to Europe.
 Between 5 and 26 June 1911, Ziyaeddin travelled to Rumelia with his father and brothers.

-On 11 November 1911, he traveled to Egypt to meet the King of United Kingdom George V and his wife Queen Mary of Teck, and stayed there until 29 November 1911.
+On 11 November 1911, he traveled to Egypt to meet the King of the United Kingdom George V, and his wife, Queen Mary of Teck, and stayed there until 29 November 1911.
 Between 4 and 5 November 1912, during the Balkan Wars, he visited the Çatalca front.
 Between 10 and 21 April 1917, during the First World War, he visited the German Empire.

 On 15 October 1917, he met with the German emperor Wilhelm II, when the latter visited Istanbul in 1917.
 On 9 May 1918, he also met with the Emperor Charles I of Austria, when the latter visited Istanbul in 1918, with his wife Empress Zita of Bourbon-Parma.